Soundest/Weather-forecast/README.md

 ## Application purpose

-A website containing the weather forecast for the week using a weather api.
+A website containing the weather forecast for the week using a weather api to collect the relevant data.
+The website functions by typing the name of a city into the search bar and recieving the weather forecast for the week by clicking search.
+A search history is shown to navigate through previous search results.
 This project includes the HTML, CSS and JavaScript needed to view and operate the website as intended.

 ## References